nesaprabhu7/nesaprabhu/README.md

-# nesaprabhu
+# Display the output

-## Editing the file

-Its a markdown file in this repository.
+print("My name is Nesa Prabhu")